Shreekkanth/RedHatToolsInstaller/Satellite/README.md

 ## Who is this script for?

-* Anyone who wants to set up a proof of concept system or and admin that wants to deploy satellite quickly
+* Anyone who wants to set up a proof of concept Satellite or Ansible Tower on a RHEL7 system or and admin that wants to deploy satellite quickly
 * Anyone that wants to make the Red Hat experience an even better one

-## Known Issues
-kind of -> what i mean by that is because it does use some of the EPEL components it does step outside of the red hat soe (standard operating environment) but you can remove those after the fact if you want.

-I wanted to get this script out for people to use, so you will need to take a close look at the content-views section of the script.

-* You will need to decide naming convention for your content views.
-Some end-users do it by product (rhel5, rhel6, rhel7) some users do it by a product (docker, webservers, security, customer name, ect…)

-* You then will need to decide which repos you want to add for the content views

-* You will need to define any custom repos i have added a few so you can see how it works (icinga, epel, maven, centos, ect…)